-- T.1.1.2 The template will be held horizontally, parallel to the ground, and inserted vertically from a height above any Primary Structure or bodywork that is between the Front Hoop and the Main Hoop until it: - a.
-Has passed below the top bar of the Side Impact Structure F.6.4 - b.
-Is 320 mm above the lowest point of the upper surface of the floor for monocoque designs F.7.6.1 - T.1.1.3 Fore and aft translation of the template is permitted during insertion. - T.1.1.4 During this test: - a.
+- T.1.1.2 The template will be held horizontally, parallel to the ground, and inserted vertically from a height above any Primary Structure or bodywork that is between the Front Hoop and the Main Hoop until it meets both of: (refer to F.6.4 and F.7.6.1) - a.
+Has passed 25 mm below the lowest point of the top of the Side Impact Structure - b.
+Is less than or equal to 320 mm above the lowest point inside the cockpit - T.1.1.3 Fore and aft translation of the template is permitted during insertion. - T.1.1.4 During this test: - a.
 The steering wheel, steering column, seat and all padding may be removed. - b.
 The shifter or shift mechanism may not be removed unless it is integral with the steering wheel and is removed with the steering wheel. - c.
 The firewall must not be moved or removed. - d.
 Cables, wires, hoses, tubes, etc. must not impede the template

 During inspection, the steering column, for practical purposes, will not be removed.
-The template may be maneuvered around the steering column shaft, but not the steering column supports.
+The template may be maneuvered around the steering column, but not any fixed supports.